mgreim3373/DogIdentifier/README.md

 ## Dog Identifier

-This app represents my General Assembly cap stone project.
-It is a custom built interactive web application for identifying dog breeds from pictures and storing them.
-It utilizes Saas, Google Vision’s API and a custom built API.
+This app represents my General Assembly capstone project.
+It is a interactive React app for identifying dog breeds from user pictures and storing them.
+It utilizes Google Vision’s API, Amazon S3 and a custom built Express API.

-## About

-This project was started with the goal of creating a single page React application to interact with my API using Fetch.
-The project began by creating wireframes and user stories to ensure that the project met requirements.
-I then planned out what components I would need and how they would interact.
-The next stage of the project was to build out the application in React and JSX, and connect it to the API using Fetch.
-Finally, styling was applied using CSS and bootstrap.
-I ran into several issues during this project, but I eventually solved the majority of them by researching the problems online, going through web tutorials and consulting colleagues.

-## Unsolved Problems

-I plan on updating this project in the future with added styling and allowing users to upload and store their own images on AS3.
-I ran into some issues connecting to Google Vision's API and running a POST to it programatically.

 ## List of Technologies Used

-React, JSX, HTML, Sass, Bootstrap, Github, custom built API, Google Vision API, Fetch API
+React, Reactstrap, Chart.js, custom built Express API, Google Vision API, Amazon S3, Axios

 ## Installation Instructions